Language: EN

 2000s: Need for Update

 In the 2000s, C++ began to face certain challenges.
-Especially the risk of becoming obsolete with the emergence of new languages like Java and C#.
+Especially the risk of becoming obsolete due to the emergence of new languages like Java and C#.

 These languages offered many modern features, such as simple syntax, automatic memory management, portability, libraries, and faster update cycles, etc., etc.